Qantas stays loyal to its frequent flyer 'cash cow'

 VIRGIN SALE

-Analysts said Virgin's surprise announcement on Friday that it was selling 35 percent of its Velocity program to private equity firm Affinity Partners was about gaining fast cash.
+Analysts said Virgin's surprise announcement on Friday that it was selling 35 percent of its Velocity programme to private equity firm Affinity Partners was about gaining fast cash.

 The sale values the unit at A$960 million, giving Qantas shares a bump in the process as analysts speculated about a higher valuation for Frequent Flyer.
 Virgin's plan has just 4.5 million members, fewer than half as many as Qantas.